 To understand intellectual property law, it is necessary to understand the problems it tries to solve.
 And thus we start with one of the negative spaces of intellectual property: the submission of undeveloped ideas.
 These ideas - for reasons we will study in detail later - fail to qualify for protection under the various bodies of intellectual property law.
-And yet these ideas still have value, which means there are rewards to be reaped by anyone who can create them and get them into the right hands.
-The two cases in this chapter, Apfel and Desny, explore the power and limits of contract law in making these deals possible.
-The Bizarro World problem then invites you to consider whether and when there is a sufficiently serious market failure such that dedicated intellectual property laws might be able to do better.
+And yet they still have value, which means there are rewards to be reaped by anyone who can create them and get them into the right hands.